 - Space Compression: Bridge Commander is an offender here.
 Distances across solar systems are measured in kilometers.

-- Spiritual Successor: Star Trek: Excalibur, a fan-made game in the works that utilizes the Nano Fx Graphics Engine, is intended as thus.
+- Star Trek: Excalibur, a fan-made game in the works that utilizes the Nano Fx Graphics Engine, is intended as thus.
 It is also intended to be more easily moddable.

 - Star Killing